NAEP-AS-Challenge/math-prediction/book.md

 ## Variables with different meanings for each item

-Please consult the scoring guides included in "[*Item information.zip*](data/Item%20information.zip)" to map the fields below to the question areas.
+Please consult the scoring guides included in `Item information.zip` to map the fields below to the question areas.

 #### For item VH134067